HassanKrayem/html-page-essentials/README.md

 # html-page-essentials
-### This Repository is for presenting the essentials tags and structure for modren websites, systems and web Apps
+#### This Repository is for presenting the essentials tags and structure for modern websites, systems and web Apps.